sushant-nayak/advjs/README.md

 For latest Babel version run - npm install babel-cli babel-preset-react-app

-Run JSX Preprocessor
+### Run JSX Preprocessor
-(Note - npx is not a typo — it’s a package runner tool that comes with npm 5.2+.) npx babel --watch src --out-dir . --presets react-app/prod
+(Note - npx is not a typo — it’s a package runner tool that comes with npm 5.2+.) npx babel --watch src --out-dir dist --presets react-app/prod

 cd src
 touch like_button.js (Only on Mac, else create a same file manually)

+### Run Application on browser
 Open index.html -> Right Click and click 'Open with Live Server'